maryelo/3D-House-MEO/README.md

 In  the analysis of the map shifts, the coordinates of Bruges show that this city is located in the dsm file 13.
 For the course of the assignment I will continue to work with the data series 13 to further locate the points of Bruges center.

+ ### Next step

+ Reading the geotiff of DSM 13
+ Proccessing the Data of DSM 13 and try to zoom more in on the city of Bruge